hilaryvalenciawalsh/se-team-generator/README.md

 ## Testing
 Run the tests using the CLI command `npm test`.

-## Additional Information

-## License
-This project is licensed under the MIT License - see the [license.txt](https://github.com/hilaryvalenciawalsh/se-team-generator/blob/master/license.txt) file for details

 ## Contributing
 This is the code of conduct, and the process for pull requests.